pweyeo/oncemore/content/docs/abpchromium/quickstart.md

 ---
 title: "Quickstart Guide"
-description: "Learn how to write AdBlock Plus filters."
+description: "Learn how to install the ABP Chromium SDK."
 lead: "Get up and running with ABP Chromium."
 draft: false
 images: []